 Can we predict state happiness from acoustic features of the voice?
-Predictive accuracy was again weak, even more so than in Study 1 (see Tables 2a-c).
-Mean predictive accuracy did not exceed chance (39%) for random forests (38.6%, CI = [37.9% to 39.5%]), neural networks (38.8%, CI = [37.9% to 39.7%]), or support vector machines (39.0%, CI = [38.5% to 40.0%]).
-For the random forests algorithm, Cohen's kappa between model-predicted and self-reported happiness scores did exceed zero but was extremely small in magnitude ( $\kappa$ = .007, CI = [.002 to .012]).
-However, Cohen's kappa for neural networks and support vector machines did not statistically exceed zero ( $\kappa$ 's = .002 and .000, respectively) and across each algorithm, the Pearson correlation between model-predicted and self-reported happiness did not exceed zero (rs < .005).
-Furthermore, although accuracy for happiness reports of 0 (i.e., average happiness) was near ceiling for each algorithm (> 96%)-likely indicating use of base-rate information-accuracy for all other happiness levels was less than 4% and frequently was 0% (see Tables S8-S10).
-Unlike Study 1, we did not observe large or meaningful differences in predictive accuracy across machine learning models that relied on within-person centered happiness reports and acoustic features or on raw happiness reports and acoustic features (see Tables S8-S10).
+Predictive accuracy was again weak, even more so than in Study 1 (see Tables 4-6).
+Mean predictive accuracy did not exceed chance (39%) for random forests (38.6%, CI [37.9%, 39.5%]), neural networks (38.8%, CI [37.9%, 39.7%]), or support vector machines (39.0%, CI [38.5%, 40.0%]).3 For the random forests algorithm, Cohen's κ between model-predicted and selfreported happiness scores did exceed zero but was extremely small in magnitude ($\kappa = .007$, CI [.002, .012]).
+However, Cohen's κ for neural networks and support vector machines did not statistically exceed zero (κ 's = .002 and .000, respectively) and across each algorithm, the Pearson correlation between model-predicted and selfreported happiness did not exceed zero (rs < .005).
+Furthermore, although accuracy for happiness reports of 0 (i.e., average happiness) was near ceiling for each algorithm (>96%)-possibly indicating use of base-rate information-accuracy for all other happiness levels was less than 4% and frequently was 0% (see Tables 8-10 of the online supplemental material).
+Unlike Study 1, we did not observe large or meaningful differences in predictive accuracy across machine learning models that relied on within-person centered happiness reports and acoustic features or on raw happiness reports and acoustic features (see Table 8-10 of the online supplemental material).